 Adjustments to baskets of securities held by the ETFs to reflect rebalancing of and adjustments to the Indices may depend on the ability of the Manager and the Designated Brokers to perform their respective obligations under the Designated Broker Agreement(s).
 If a Designated Broker fails to perform, an ETF may be required to sell or purchase, as the case may be, constituent securities of the applicable Index in the market.
-If this happens, the ETF would incur additional transaction costs and security mis-weights would cause the performance of the ETF to deviate more significantly from the multiple of the performance of the Indices than would otherwise be expected.
+If this happens, the ETF would incur additional transaction costs and security mis-weights would cause the performance of the ETF to deviate more significantly from the performance (or proposed multiple performance in the case of an Alternative ETF) of the Indices than would otherwise be expected.

 Adjustments to the Basket of Securities necessitated by a rebalancing event could affect the market for the constituent securities of the applicable Index, which in turn would affect the value of that Index.
-Similarly, subscriptions for Units by Designated Brokers and Dealers may impact the market for the constituent securities of the Index, as the Designated Broker or the Dealer seeks to buy or to borrow the constituent securities to constitute the Baskets of Securities to be delivered to the ETF as payment for the Units to be issued.
+Similarly, subscriptions for Units by Designated Brokers and Authorized Dealers may impact the market for the constituent securities of the Index, as the Designated Broker or the Authorized Dealer seeks to buy or to borrow the constituent securities to constitute the Baskets of Securities to be delivered to the ETF as payment for the Units to be issued.